researchgraph/data-engineering-oct-2023/README.md

     WITH count(p) AS count
     RETURN 'Paper' AS label, count

-The resulting values are in the following table
+Using the iterative method to populate the graph db, because the low optimal approach used here, the process was able to get just 168116 records from a total of 501629 records.The resulting values are in the following table

-    label:	count
+	label	count
-    "Author":	16342
-    "Organisation":	10820
-    "Paper":	15612
+    "Author"	60346
+    "Organisation"	41253
+    "Paper"	167650

+Knowing that these are not the total values, I double check the values using a Python Script to analise the BIG JSON file and obtain the unique values for PAPERS (id: id or doi), AUTHORS (id: given name + family name) and ORGANISATIONS (id: name).
+The script is called **explore_JSON.ipynb** and the resulting values are:

+    TOTAL RECORDS: 501629
+    UNIQUE AUTHORS: 736857
+    UNIQUE ORGANISATIONS: 150375
+    UNIQUE PAPERS: 501629

 (*) Note: The original number of articles (papers, conferences journals, chapters, etc) is 501629.
 However, some of them were ignored due to the presence of problems in some fields.
+For instance, in some cases, inside the field **authors** some records have the affiliation as an author, which was avoided by reviewing the properties of each author in the for loops.
 This could be solved with a more tailored approach to consider ALL the posibilities in terms of fields, according to predefined criterias.